yellobyte/YB-ESP32-S3-ETH/README.md

 Normal operating current of the idle board (all GPIOs unconnected, Ethernet Link down, WiFi disabled) is about 100mA (-N4) resp.
 110mA (-N8R2).
 With Ethernet cable attached and Link up the current rises to about 165mA resp 180mA.
 With both Ethernet and WiFi active the board draws about 200...260mA (mainly depending on WiFi link).

 ## Application hints:
-The board uses the popular WCH chips CH334P (USB hub) and CH343P (USB-UART bridge).
+The board uses the popular WCH chips CH334P (USB-Hub) and CH343P (USB-UART bridge).
 If you haven't done yet then you need to install the CH343 Driver on your Laptop/PC.
 For Windows go [here](https://www.wch-ic.com/search?t=all&q=ch343) and download and install the newest version of the driver.
 Linux provides CH34x drivers by default.

 ### Arduino IDE:
 As of Arduino ESP32 Core V3.1.1 you open the board list, enter "yb" and then select "**Yellobyte YB-ESP32-S3-ETH**".
 Now choose the proper settings for COM port, debug level, flash size, PSRAM, etc. as shown below.
 Be aware, since the ESP32-S3 MCU is very versatile there are a lot of build options to play with.
 Espressif's homepage offers some help.